Billing & Payments

 Payments can be made using a credit card (Visa, MasterCard, American Express, or Discover) online through the Student Account Center.
-There is a non-refundable convenience fee that is charged by the third-party processor.
-This will be calculated at 2.85% (which is subject to change by the third-party processor) of the amount charged to the credit card.
+There is a nonrefundable convenience fee that the third-party processor charges.
+As of May 1, 2023, that fee will increase to 2.95% of the amount charged to the credit card.
 Please see FAQs for more information regarding the convenience fee charge.

 See Making A Payment Online (Student) or Making A Payment Online (Authorized User) for more information.